Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_bill_of_materials.md

 #### If you want to try the 370 version you need:
 - 4 x `370 motors` (6000 rpm at 24v) instad of original ff130 motor
 - 4 x `0.6x4x15` springs
-- 4 x `0.6x10x25` and 4 x `0.6x10x30` springs (different versions of the structure may use different springs so maybe buy both)
+- 4 x `0.6x10x30` springs （Some developers have increased the length of the buffering to minimise five-way jacking out, so you can also try buy longer springs for example `0.6x10x35` or `0.6x10x50`）
 - M3x16 or M3x18 self-tapping screws
 - 242A gears no longer required
 - (Optional) Metal gears : 8 x 0.5-mod 18-tooth metal gears, and 4 x 0.5-mod 8-tooth metal worm gears